JuanDM93/sps_django/README.md

 ../customers
 ../accounts

+/ht
 ```

 ## Run options

-Warning: as it uses a hosted DB, it is needed to grant network acces for local testing, more details on [ATLAS](https://www.mongodb.com/es/cloud/atlas)
+Warning: as it uses a hosted DB, it is needed to grant network access for local testing, more details on [ATLAS](https://www.mongodb.com/es/cloud/atlas)

 ### Local python virtual environment (127.0.0.1:8090)